 The Skyscraper Museum is devoted to the study of high-rise building, past, present, and future.
 The Museum explores tall buildings as objects of design, products of technology, sites of construction, investments in real estate, and places of work and residence.
 This site will look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 This webcast and video archive documents the BURJ DUBAI lecture series.
-In conjunction with the Museum's spring/summer 2007 exhibition, The Skyscraper Museum and The New York Academy of Sciences present a lecture series exploring issues and ideas surrounding the construction of this superlative skyscraper and its geographic and historical context.
+In conjunction with the Museum's spring/summer 2007 exhibition, The Skyscraper Museum and The New York Academy of Sciences presented a lecture series exploring issues and ideas surrounding the construction of this superlative skyscraper and its geographic and historical context.

 PROGRAM